 The club’s goal is to support the community, its organizations, and youth athletics in Mayer and the surrounding area.
 The Mayer Blazers amateur baseball team is the parent organization for Mayer Charitable Gambling, Inc. The organization donates thousands of dollars each year in support of the City of Mayer, the Mayer Fire Department, local school districts, area food shelves, and others who have experienced hardships.

 Baseball started in Mayer in 1906, and the Mayer Baseball Club was organized in the early 1930s.
 The team name, Mayer Blazers, was adopted in the ‘70s.
 Over the years, the Blazers have made several trips to the state tournament.
 The club currently has a young and talented 20-man roster.

 Variety is the name of the game for the Mayer Riverside 4-H Club.
-Leaders Jodi Luebke and Colleen Kelzer direct youth in a variety of activities that “cover the whole gamut.”
+Leaders April Tesch and Annalisa Bragg direct youth in a variety of activities that “cover the whole gamut.”

-Youth can learn about animals, science, biology, gardening, photography, and more.
+Youth can learn about animals, science and technology, biology, gardening, photography, food preparation, and more.
 Both individual and group work is encouraged, and the whole family can participate.

 President Stan Heldt, secretary Gail Heldt, and treasurer Sandy Heldt help to lead the club’s 20 members.

 Meetings take place quarterly at the Mayer Community Center.

 Experienced firearms instructors include Doug Ernst, Chris Capaul; Stan, Sandy, and Charlie Heldt; Mitch Gordon, and Beth Schrupp.

 For more information, call Stan Heldt at (952) 657-2169.